bytekast/algo-lambda/README.md

 &nbsp;

-This is a simple Serverless Framework Component that creates a Lambda wrapper to an [Algorithmia](https://algorithmia.com) function.
-With a Lambda wrapper, an Algorithmia function can be triggered by AWS Events.
+This is a simple [Serverless Framework Component](https://serverless.com/components/) that creates a Lambda wrapper to an [Algorithmia](https://algorithmia.com) function.
+With a Lambda wrapper, an Algorithmia function can be triggered by AWS Events - such as SNS, SQS, etc.

 &nbsp;